hamler-lang/docs/guides/03_BasicTypesFunctionsAndOperators.md

 1
 ```

-A more complicated example is `flip`. `flip`is also a [higher-order function](05_HigherOrderFunctionsAndRecursions.md), which will be explained in the later chapter.
+A more complicated example is `flip`. `flip` is also a [higher-order function](05_HigherOrderFunctionsAndRecursions.md), which will be explained in a later chapter.

 ```haskell
 > :type flip